-The JuliaCon Proceedings is an open-access journal published in cooperation with the The Open Journals.
+The Proceedings of the JuliaCon Conferences is an open-access journal published in cooperation with the the Open Journals.

 Although spaces may feel informal at times, we want to remind authors and reviewers (and anyone else) that this is a professional space.
-As such, the JuliaCon community adheres to a code of conduct.
-Furthermore the proceedings – this includes the submission and review process and interactions with and among reviewers and editors – adhere to a code of conduct adapted from the Contributor Covenant and the JOSS code of conduct.
+As such, the JCON community adheres to a code of conduct adapted from the Contributor Covenant code of conduct.

-Authors, reviewers and editors will be required to confirm they have read out code of conduct, and are expected to adhere to it in all JuliaCon proceedings spaces and associated interactions.
+Authors and reviewers will be required to confirm they have read our code of conduct, and are expected to adhere to it in all JCON spaces and associated interactions.

 We also want to remind authors and reviewers (and anyone else) that we expect and require ethical behavior.
 Some examples are:

 Any potentially unethical behavior should be brought to the attention of the JCON staff.
 See Contacting JCON.